peter88213/nvhelp-en/source/section_view.rst

    Example of a user-defined scene category

 .. note::
-   The "Goal/Conflict/Outcome" data is only for working with *noveltree*.
+   The "Goal/Conflict/Outcome" data is only for working with *novelibre*.
    It is not meant to be exported into a document.
    However, it all appears in the `section list`_.